kimatron/fish-id/README.md

 # Fish Out Of Water

-Fish out of water is a quiz designed to help scuba diving students prepare for their underwater Fish Identification course.
+Fish out of water is site designed to help scuba diving students prepare for their underwater Fish Identification course.

 The requirements to pass a Fish Identification course are to complete an underwater scuba dive with an instructor and correctly identify at least 8 different species of fish, and 5 different types of invertebrates.